10 Best Bad & Fair Credit Car Loans

 Benefits of bad credit car loans

 • No down payment.
-It’s possible to get a bad credit car loan without paying any money out of pocket to secure your vehicle.
-The focus tends to be on proving that you have a steady source of income to make your repayments to your lender.
+It’s possible to get a bad credit car loan without paying any money out of pocket to buy a vehicle.
+Lenders usually focus on determining if you have a steady source of income to help you afford your repayments.

 • Large inventory.
 You can choose from new and pre-owned cars, trucks, SUVs and minivans on offer from dealerships partnered with bad credit car lenders.

-• Improve your credit score.
+• Could improve your credit score.
 As long as you keep up with your monthly repayments, your bad credit car loan can actually help to rebuild your credit, setting you up for better terms and interest rates for future loans.

 What to watch out for with bad credit auto loans

 • Going over budget.
-Work out how much money you’ll be paying back over the course of the loan to get an idea of how much you’ll be spending overall on your vehicle – is the amount plus interest worth it?
+Work out how much money you’ll pay back over the course of the loan—is the amount plus interest worth it?
 More importantly, can you afford it?
 Learn more about car loan affordability.

-• Steep interest rates for bad credit.
-You may be able to secure auto financing despite having bad credit or no credit at all, but you could end up paying interest rates as high as 29.95% or more for your loan.
+• High interest rates.
+You may be able to secure auto financing despite having bad credit or no credit at all, but you could end up paying interest rates as high as 29.99%.

 • Hidden fees and penalties.
-After you’ve done your research on your lender, triple-check your loan’s terms and conditions to make sure you’re on board with all the details in the fine print.
-You may be committing to paying for origination fees, late payments penalties, extra payment fees or other changes to your loan.
+Triple-check your loan’s terms and conditions to make sure you understand all the details in the fine print.
+Look for origination fees, late payment penalties, extra payment fees or other changes to your loan.

 • Making an impulsive purchase.
 Of course your dream car is out there.
-But if you have poor credit, it may have to wait so you can buy a car you can afford with lower rates.
+But if you have poor credit, it may have to wait so you can buy a car you can afford.

-If a bad credit car loan isn’t the right choice for you, you have a few more options to consider:
+If a bad credit car loan isn’t the right choice for you, there are a few other options to consider:

-• Use a credit card to buy your car.
-If you already have a credit card with a high balance to work with, you may be able to pay for your car with plastic.
+• Use a credit card to buy a car.
+If you already have a credit card with a high credit limit, you may be able to pay for your car with plastic.
 The smart way to pay for a car purchase with a credit card is to buy a cheap car and take advantage of a low interest rate or 0% offer.
 This way, you pay off the balance gradually without the hefty charges associated with a regular credit card or a personal loan.

 • Apply for a guarantor/cosigned loan.
 If you can’t qualify for a traditional car loan on your own, you can ask a family member or close friend to cosign on your loan and act as a guarantor.
 The catch?
 If you default on payments, your guarantor will have to pick up your loan, so make sure they’re aware of what they’re committing to.
 Both of your credit scores will take a hit if you default on your loan.